Monday-Morning/project-pegasus/README.md

     - From Android Studio/IntelliJ: **Click Packages get** in the action ribbon at the top of `pubspec.yaml`.
     - From VS Code: **Click Get Packages** located in right side of the action ribbon at the top of `pubspec.yaml`.

+4. **Configure**

+    Make sure you are in the `project-pegasus/app` directory

+    - Activate FlutterFire by running `dart pub global activate flutterfire_cli`.
+    - Configure the project by running `dart pub global run flutterfire_cli:flutterfire configure`.
+    - You can use [firebase emulator](https://firebase.google.com/docs/emulator-suite/) to run the project.

+5. **Build**

+    To build the project run `flutter pub run build_runner build`.

 ### Run the App

   On terminal: